Accidentally in Love (song): Chart performance

-In the United States, "Accidentally in Love" topped the Billboard Adult Alternative Songs chart for five weeks in July and August 2004.
+In the United States, "Accidentally in Love" topped the Billboard Triple-A chart for five weeks in July and August 2004.
 On the Billboard Hot 100, it debuted at number 61 on June 26, 2004, rising to its peak of number 39 eight weeks later (on August 21) and spending 20 weeks on the chart.
 It also appeared on several other Billboard rankings, reaching number three on the Adult Top 40, number 23 on the Adult Contemporary chart, and number 35 on the Mainstream Top 40.
 The Recording Industry Association of America (RIAA) awarded the song a gold disc in January 2005 for shipping over 500,000 units.

 Overseas, the single found its highest national chart peak in Ireland.
 It first appeared on the Irish Singles Chart at number six on the week ending July 15, 2004, taking three weeks to reach its peak of number three, where it remained for three weeks.
 It spent 10 weeks in the top 50, tallying its final week on September 16 at number 49.
 In the United Kingdom, the song debuted and peaked at number 28 on the UK Singles Chart and logged five weeks in the top 100.
-In June 2022, it was certified gold by the British Phonographic Industry (BPI) for sales and streaming figures exceeding 400,000.
+In October 2024, it was certified platinum by the British Phonographic Industry (BPI) for sales and streaming figures exceeding 600,000.

 Across mainland Europe, "Accidentally in Love" peaked at number 86 in Germany, number 59 in Austria, and number 47 in Romania.
 It became a top-20 hit in Hungary and the Netherlands, achieving a peak of number 12 in the former country and number 14 in the latter.
 In Hungary, it was the 54th-most-aired song of 2004, and in the Netherlands, it was the 97th-best-selling single of the year according to the Dutch Top 40.
 On Australia's ARIA Singles Chart, the track charted for 13 weeks, peaking at number 11 on August 15, 2004, and ended the year at number 78 on the ARIA year-ending ranking.
 The same year, it was awarded a gold certification by the Australian Recording Industry Association, denoting 35,000 shipments.
 In New Zealand, the song grazed the top 40, making its only chart appearance at number 39 on the week of September 27, 2004.